Which version of ODBC-ODBC Bridge should I use?

 ls /lib/libc.*

-On our glibc based machine at Easysoft, that command produces:
+On our glibc-based machine, that command produces:

 /lib/libc.so.4